Horsley Woodhouse: Carnival

-Pubs
+Amenities

-The village currently has two pubs: The Old Oak Inn on the main village street, and the Sitwell Arms in the hamlet of Woodside.
-The Old Oak is owned by a family group including the owner/head brewer of Heanor-based Leadmill Brewery, selling their ales along with those from other small brewers.
-The pub has won CAMRA pub of the year on a number of occasions.

-A third pub, The Jolly Colliers, is now closed and was converted into private houses.

-as was the Knife and Steel pub, which closed several years ago.
+The village currently has two operating pubs, The Old Oak Inn on the main village street, and the Sitwell Arms in the hamlet of Woodside.
+Another pub, The Jolly Colliers, is now closed and was converted into private houses, as was the Knife and Steel pub, which closed several years ago.

-Also in the village until recently was the Ex-servicemen's and Working Men's Club, a private club which held entertainment such as live bands, discos, quiz nights and bingo, before its demolition and replacement in 2017 with a newly built shop, which sees the return of a Co-operative store to the village after an absence of many years.
+Also in the village until 2017 was the Ex-servicemen's and Working Men's Club, a private club which held entertainment such as live bands, discos, quiz nights and bingo, before its demolition and replacement in 2017 with a shop.

 Notable buildings

 To the south-east of the village, almost in Smalley but still within Horsley Woodhouse parish, was Stainsby House.
 Built in the 1780s, by the end of the 18th century it had been acquired by the Wilmot-Sitwell family, relatives of the Sitwells of Renishaw Hall through George Sitwell.
 The Wilmot-Sitwells were benefactors to the villages of Horsley Woodhouse, Horsley, Smalley and Morley: the present Church Hall in Horsley Woodhouse was originally built as a school in 1869 by the family.
 Once the Wilmot-Sitwell line diminished, the house and lands were sold on.
 The house was requisitioned to accommodate St Aloysius' RC College until the 1950s, then later became a poultry farm.
 By the 1970s it had fallen into decay, and was ultimately demolished in 1974, by a wealthy new owner.
 The historic house was replaced with an aesthetically challenging 'futuristic' construction, which kept the original name of 'Stainsby House' and was completed in 1976.
 In the 1980s this building featured as a film location for the BBC television production of Life and Loves of a She Devil.

 Hollies Farm in the centre of the village was built in the late 17th century and was used as a tannery for many years by the Richardson family.
 This family later moved the business to Derby and eventually to the Eagle Tannery in Sinfin.
 Hollies Farm has since been demolished, replaced with a street of houses named Hollies Farm Drive.

 St Susanna's church was erected in 1882.
 A stained-glass window was given by the Wilmot-Sitwells.